Skip Navigation Links www.nws.noaa.gov

 Discussion for the Seasonal Drought Outlook

-Tools used in the U.S. Seasonal Drought Outlook (SDO) include the Climate Prediction Center (CPC) temperature and precipitation outlooks for June and June-July-August (JJA), various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), dynamical models at the monthly and seasonal time scale, climatology for JJA, and initial conditions such as soil moisture.
-The U.S. Drought Monitor valid on May 14, 2024 was used for initial drought conditions.
-ENSO-neutral conditions are likely through much of the JJA season, with the potential to transition to La Niña toward the end of August.
+Tools used in the U.S. Seasonal Drought Outlook (SDO) include the Climate Prediction Center (CPC) temperature and precipitation outlooks for November and November-December-January (NDJ), various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), dynamical models at the monthly and seasonal time scale, climatology for NDJ, and initial conditions such as soil moisture.
+The U.S. Drought Monitor valid on October 15, 2024 was used for initial drought conditions.

-Forecast confidence is moderate for the High Plains region.
+Forecast confidence is moderate for the West Region.

-Forecast confidence is moderate to high for the Midwest region.
+Forecast confidence is high for the High Plains Region.

-Forecast confidence is high for the Southeast region.
+Forecast confidence is moderate for the Southeast Region.

-Forecast confidence is moderate for the Northeast region.
+Forecast confidence is low for the Central Appalachians and moderate for the Mid-Atlantic and New England.

 Forecast confidence is high for Puerto Rico.